 - Product line

-These four items and more each require some form of cost.
+These items and more each require some form of cost.
 Writing this plan, even a simplified version, creates a roadmap for success that you can easily overlay with key actions and expenses.

 Growth takes money, and a business plan is the first step to educating yourself on what it takes to build your business.
 But creating a plan also shows areas where you can cut costs or lower expenses.
 Be honest with yourself when creating goals, timelines, and products, and the financial costs will be reflected accurately as you start.